Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 Conventional scoring functions were proposed in the early stages of research on structure-based virtual screening and are widely used in almost all commercial and academic docking software.
 These scoring functions are still useful and relevant to research on protein-ligand binding today.
-Most of them are based, to some extent, on the theory of physics and chemistry, which makes them not only reliable and explainable to some degree but also capable of improvement as the theory advances. \citet{cavasotto2020high} showed that incorporating a quantum mechanical semi-empirical PM7 Hamiltonian as a scoring function significantly improved the number of compounds correctly screened using molecular docking.

-Another advantage of conventional scoring function is that, despite the use of statistical machine learning algorithms, their simple function form and low learning capacity allow them to perform reasonably well without training on too much data.
+Most of them are based, to some extent, on the theory of physics and chemistry, which makes them not only reliable and explainable to some degree but also capable of improvement as the theory advances. \citet{cavasotto2020high} shows that incorporating a PM7 semiempirical quantum mechanical method as a scoring function significantly improves the number of compounds correctly screened using molecular docking.
+Another advantage of conventional scoring function is that---despite the use of statistical machine learning algorithms---their simple function form and low learning capacity allow them to perform reasonably well without training on too much data.
 This characteristic was extremely desirable before and during the 2000s, when there were not enough complex structures available for the training of complex learning algorithms and models.